izzat138/stm32switchread/README.md

 <br/>

 4. Only a section of the generated code is modified.
-In this project, the executing loop is added with built-in functions to blink the LED on the MCU with 0.5 seconds interval.
+In this project, the executing loop is added with built-in functions to light up the LEDs with the Knight Rider pattern.
+Also, the project includes a function to control the speed and together with a function to update the speed in a certain condition.

 ![Semantic description of image](/image/pic4.png)
 ![Semantic description of image](/image/pic9.png)